zhangruoxikathy/corporate_bond_liquidity_research/README.md

 # About this project

 We want to leverage Python to replicate Table 1 and Table 2 from the academic research paper _The Illiquidity of Corporate Bonds_, Bao, Pan, and Wang (2010).
-Run doit in the terminal for this project will produce tables, summary statistics,
+Run doit in the terminal for this project will produce tables, summary statistics, plots, jupyter notebook html, and a latex report.

 # Data used: